 Let’s face it, these ruffle totes are all over the place right now.
-And honestly, my girls love them!! (secretly, I do too)
+And honestly, my girls love them!! (secretly, I do too.)

 My tote bag is on the small side so, I am going to use it as a gift bag when finished.
-So, last night I dipped into the fabric stash and created this super cute tote bag in a snap.
+I just dipped into the fabric stash and created this super cute tote bag in a snap.
 Really, it is super simple.
 It took me less that 1/2hr from start to finish.
 That includes gathering up my supplies and setting up the ironing board!
 If you can stitch a straight line, this project is calling you!!

 This project is for sewers of all levels.

 - Strips of fabric (I used two patterns)